USSA Alpine and Masters Rules

 Alpine Membership Rules

 Following is a summary of the membership requirements for participation in USSA alpine races this season.
-Each participant at all levels must have an appropriate current season membership.
-Please note that submission of a signed Waiver and Release of Liability is no longer sufficient by itself.
+Each participant at all levels must have an appropriate current season membership; submission of a signed Waiver and Release of Liability is not sufficient by itself.

 All participants in FIS competitions must have a current FIS license.
-For USA athletes, those competitors must have a valid USSA “Competitor” membership and be registered with FIS through USSA.
+For USA athletes, those competitors must be at least 16 years old by Dec.
+31 of the current season, must have a valid USSA “Competitor” membership U16 or older, and be registered with FIS through USSA.
 Athletes who appear on the FIS list are properly registered.
+Short Term Memberships are not eligible for FIS participation.

 USSA Scored Events

-All participants in USSA scored events must have a valid USSA “Competitor” or “Youth” membership.
-Note: for the convenience of organizers, all membership types appear on the USSA points lists, however, “Youth” members do not show any points (990), and are not scored to or elligible for USSA points.
+All participants in USSA scored events must have a valid USSA “Competitor” membership or a Short Term Membership.
+Note: for the convenience of organizers, all membership types appear on the USSA points lists, however, “Competitor U14” and under members do not show any points (999), and are not eligible for USSA points.
+Short Term Memberships are also not eligible for USSA points.

 Junior Championships and all Junior Championship Qualifying Events

-Participation requires a valid USSA “Youth or “Competitor” membership.
+Participation requires a valid USSA “Competitor” membership or a Short Term Membership.

-In most situations participation requires a valid USSA “Master” membership.
-"Competitor" members ages 18 and older, may participate in Masters events without purchasing an additional "Master" membership.
-To participate in the Masters Regional or Masters Championship competitions, athletes must be at least 21 years old and hold a Masters membership.
-For non-member participants, temporary membership or additional participation fees may be available according to divisional masters policies; USSA Waiver and Release of Liability is required.
+All participants must have a valid USSA "Masters” membership or a Short Term Masters Membership.
+"Competitor" and "Coach" members ages 18 and older may register for a free add-on Masters membership and participant in Masters events.
+To participate in the Masters Regional or Masters Championships, athletes must be at least 18 years old and hold a Masters membership - a Short Term Membership is not eligible for these championship events.
 Masters competitions are not scored to the USSA points list.

 USSA Member Club Introductory Event

-USSA member clubs conducting introductory events with invitations extended to non-members must contact USSA, the Park City office, in advance of their events regarding non-member participation.
+USSA member clubs conducting introductory events which include non-members must contact USSA, the Park City office, in advance of their events regarding non-member participation.
+Short Term Memberships may be used for these events.

 If there are questions regarding these requirements, please contact the USSA regional or divisional office serving your location or the alpine domestic department in Park City.